How to Transition to a Plant-Based Diet

 Step 3.
 Eliminate meat from your diet.

 It’s time!
 You’ve been moving towards a plant-based diet for at least a month now.
-You’re familiar with how to create a meal plan, food prep and create a full days worth of plant-based meals.
-So what are you waiting for?
-At this time, it can help to review your why, check back in with some plant-based nutrition books and podcasts to help keep those big reasons front of mind.
-You got this!
+You’re familiar with how to create a meal plan, food prep and create a full day worth of plant-based meals.

 If you’ve been eating fish, it’s now time to reduce and then eliminate that as well.